How to Build a Workspace That Protects Your Focus

 The neuroscience of notifications:

-• Batching email checks to 3x daily reduces cortisol by 23% (Kushlev & Dunn, 2015)
+• Batching email checks reduced stress in an experimental study (Kushlev & Dunn, 2015)

 Evidence-based notification strategy: